gpb01/SerialCmd/ReadMe.md

 ##### Memory optimization

-Through a series of #define, present in the .h of the library, it is possible to optimize the use of the SRAM memory, thus allowing the use of the library even on MCUs with little memory.
+Through a series of #define, present in the .h of the library, it is possible to optimize the use of the SRAM memory, so as to allow the use of the library even on MCUs with little memory.

 ```
 #define SERIALCMD_MAXCMDNUM  8             // Max Number of Command